Tom Brady and Larry David among those accused of defrauding investors in FTX collapse

 A proposed class-action filed in federal court in Florida late Tuesday names those four, along with other athletes and entertainers, as defendants in the case.
 All promoted FTX, one of the world's largest crypto trading platform exchanges before it declared bankruptcy on November 11, with the company now under investigation for possible securities violations.

 As part of a $20 million ad campaign, Brady and Bundchen in 2021 filmed a commercial called "FTX.
-You In?" showing them telling acquaintances to join the FTX platform, according to the suit.
+You In?" showing them telling acquaintances to join the FTX platform, according to the complaint, filed in Miami on behalf of Oklahoma resident Edwin Garrison and seeking to represent "thousands, if not millions, of consumers nationwide."
+That involves U.S. investors who enrolled in yield-bearing FTX crypto accounts, which the suit alleges created unregistered securities that are illegal in Florida and the U.S.

+The suit contends FTX deployed celebrities to tout the exchange and route them into a Ponzi scheme.

 David, the creator of "Seinfeld" and "Curb Your Enthusiasm," appeared in an ad for FTX entitled "Don't Miss Out on Crypto," which aired during the 2022 Super Bowl.